skeoop/skeoop.github.io/results/LabExam2-Feedback.md

 ```
 It is OK to use different names for the methods, but you should have handlers
 for (at least) these 4 methods.

+Several students **deleted** the `isRunning()` method.
+Changing the
+interface of the StopWatch is not allowed, so this is an error,
+but I didn't deduct points.
+I think you misunderstood the instructions
+where I wrote "delete the running attribute".
+That does **not** mean
+to delete the method, too!

 The StopWatch only has 2 states: RUNNING or STOPPED.
 Here's an example from Benjapol's `RunningState`.
 He wrote excellent Javadoc,